jgeller112/drjasongeller/content/_index.md

 ---
 title: "Jason Geller"
 subtitle: "Research Scientist at Rutgers Center for Cognitive Science"
-description: "I am a researcher, educator, R lover (Python is okay too :)).
+description: "I am a researcher, educator, and R lover (Python is okay too :)).
 I study how we read reads and understand speech (especially in noise).
 I am also interested in how we can get students to remember more and forget less."
 sharing_image: ""
 images:
   - img/eyeball.jpeg